DataONEorg/d1_python/gmn/doc/setup/d1env/authn-ca.rst

 CILogon is the identity provider for DataONE.
 CILogon provides three :term:`LOA`\ s.
 These instructions set GMN up to accept all three.

-DataONE issues certificates that let Nodes communite securely in the DataONE infrastructure.
+DataONE issues certificates that let Nodes communicate securely in the DataONE infrastructure.
 The DataONE :term:`CA` root certificates must be trusted by all Nodes.

 The OS typically comes with a complete set of commonly trusted CA root certificates.
 However, DataONE Nodes should not accept certificates signed by these, so a separate CA store is used for the CILogon and DataONE root CAs.